bek817/TrusttoBlockchain/h2 Crown Jewels and Bad Guys.md

 **Tampering** is modifying something you're not supposed to modify.

-**Repudia tion** means claiming you didn't do something
+**Repudia tion** means claiming you didn't do something.

-**Denial of Service** are attacks designed to prevent a system from providing service
+**Denial of Service** are attacks designed to prevent a system from providing service.

 **Information Disclosure** is about exposing information to people who are not authorized to see it.